Leipzig-class corvette: Leipzig

 Leipzig went on two overseas cruises as a training ship for naval cadets early in her career.
 The first, in 1877–1878, went to Central America and East Asia; while in Central American waters, she was involved in an international dispute between Germany and Nicaragua.
 The bulk of her time in Asia was spent in Japan and passed uneventfully.
 The second cruise, which took place from 1882 to 1884, also went to East Asia.
 During this deployment, she carried the German Consul General from China to Korea to negotiate a trade deal.
 While on the way back to Germany, she stopped in the newly proclaimed colony of German Southwest Africa, where she participated in the flag-raising ceremony.
 From 1885 to 1888, Leipzig was extensively modernized and reconstructed for use as a squadron flagship overseas.
 Repeated problems with the modernization, particularly over the ship's speed, delayed completion of the work by a year and a half.

 In 1888, Leipzig embarked on a major overseas deployment, first to German East Africa, which was in the midst of the Abushiri revolt.
 Leipzig and several other warships formed a cruiser squadron under the command of Konteradmiral (Rear Admiral) Karl August Deinhard.
 The ships assisted in the defense of Dar es Salaam and Bagamoyo, bombarded rebel troops along the coast, and sent landing parties ashore to help retake towns that had been captured by the rebels.
 The revolt was defeated by 1890, allowing Leipzig and the other corvettes of the squadron to sail to East Asia.
-But after the outbreak of the Chilean Civil War of 1891, the ships were sent to protect German nationals in the country and they sent a landing party to Valparaiso to safeguard Germans in the city.
+But after the outbreak of the Chilean Civil War of 1891, the ships were sent to protect German nationals in the country and they sent a landing party to Valparaíso to safeguard Germans in the city.
 After the war ended, Leipzig sailed to East Africa, where her presence proved to be unnecessary.
 She continued on to East Asia before being recalled to East Africa owing to fears of renewed conflict resulting from the succession of Sultan Ali bin Said of Zanzibar.
 This was an unfounded concern, and after an inspection in Cape Town revealed a significant deterioration in her condition, she was recalled to Germany.
 Found to be not worth repairing, she was converted into a barracks ship and training hulk in 1895, a role she filled until 1919, when she sank unexpectedly.
 She was raised in 1921 and subsequently broken up that year.